-The OSHAA Act came into force in December 2017.
+OSHAA came into force in December 2017.
 The Act regulates — through licences or permits — launches into outer space, launch facilities, high-altitude vehicles (HAVs) and payloads.
 It's administered by the New Zealand Space Agency within the Ministry of Business, Innovation and Employment (MBIE).

 Granting licences or permits

 The Act contains requirements that applicants must satisfy to be granted licences or permits.
 These include: